-Review: Garmin Vivofit Jr. 3 is a kids fitness watch with room to improve
+Garmin Vivofit Jr. 3 review: Makes fitness fun, but chores a chore

 Not only does the tracker keep up with the steps, but it also tracks activity time throughout the day.
 This is not only gauged on the device itself but also synced with the companion app on my phone.
 Since we were trying out the Marvel Black Panther edition (R.I.P.
 Chadwick Boseman), the activity levels also help the Avengers and Guardians of the Galaxy in their mission against Thanos.

-Each time your child meets the 60-min daily activity, it progresses the device themed adventure in the companion app.
+Each time your child meets the 60-min daily activity, it progresses the device-themed adventure in the companion app.
 So, Avengers for Black Panther and Iron Man, Disney has Princess Adventures, and there are educational globe-trotting experiences for the Garmin-themed trackers.
 You also can choose the watch face and step tracking icon within the app.
+On May 4 2022, Garmin launched two new themed devices with Star Wars themes in The Mandalorian and Grogu.
+ContinuingOn September 1 2022, a new limited-edition Black Panther-themed device joined the team.

 The display is upgraded over the prior generation to a 64-color transflective screen that looks great in direct light.
 The backlight can be activated for dim situations by pressing the side button for a second.
 Navigating the Vivofit Jr. 3 is done with a quick press of the button to cycle through time, steps, rewards, and more.
 You can also set up a screen to display In Case Of Emergency information.